 AKAITO TERROIR

-Exclusive to Japan, our unique terroir produces the rare saffron phenotype called Akaito Saffron®
+Exclusive to Japan, our terroir of Andosol (rich volcanic soils), microclimate, mountain water, and mountain elevation produce the rare saffron phenotype that we call Akaito Saffron®.

 As with the producing the best wine, suitable soil and climate are essential for cultivating peerless saffron.